Herb Alpert and Jerry Moss

 Herb Alpert and Jerry Moss founded A&M Records, one of the most successful independent labels of the rock and roll era.

-Over the decades a number of independents changed music history - including Sun, Asylum, Chrysalis, Island, Stiff, I.R.S., Arista, Geffen and A&M. The last of these had one of the longest runs of all, functioning as an independent label from 1962 to 1989 and lasting ten more years, after Alpert and Moss sold it, under the corporate aegis of PolyGram and Universal.
+Over the decades a number of independents changed music history—including Sun, Asylum, Chrysalis, Island, Stiff, I.R.S., Arista, Geffen and A&M. The last of these had one of the longest runs of all, functioning as an independent label from 1962 to 1989 and lasting ten more years after its sale under the corporate aegis of PolyGram and Universal.

 The company began in Alpert’s garage as Carnival Records, releasing two singles in 1962.
 After learning that another record company had “Carnival” in its name, the pair rechristened their label A&M, using the first initials of their surnames.